Piercel2022/blog_app/README.md

 - [📝 License](#license)

 # 📖  <a name="about-project">blog app</a>
-Blog app : The specifications of the controllers use the rails generate controller to built the two controllers used in the application
-**blog app** is a blog application
+Blog app : This project add the view in our model-view-controller architectural pattern blog application **blog app** is a blog application

 ## 🛠 Built With <a name="built-with">Rvm, RubyGems, Node Package Manager, Rubocup and Stylelint</a>